testinprod-io/optimism/op-node/cmd/span_batch_tester/docs/goerli-spike.md

 So span batch size == `SpanBatchMetadataSize + SpanBatchTxSize`, and batchV1s size == `BatchV1sMetadataSize + BatchV1sTxSize`.

-The effect of using span batch will be maximized when `BatchV1sMetadataSize` is relatively larger than `BatchV1sTxSize`, this is because span batch reduces `BatchV1sMetadataSize`.
+The effect of using span batch will be maximized when `BatchV1sMetadataSize` is relatively larger than `BatchV1sTxSize`, this is because span batch reduces `BatchV1sMetadataSize`(span batch also reduces `BatchV1sTxSize`, by removing RLP headers etc, but negligible compared to the reduction of metadata size).

 Lets sample two channels from goerli.
 Some fields of results are omitted.